 Hijikata Toshizou Shiro no Kiseki is a biographical OVA by Studio 4°C that tells the life story of titular Hijikata Toshizou – a real historical figure and one of the most prominent Shinsengumi officers in times of Meiji Restoration.
 For its 30 minute length the anime manages to describe the whole life of our hero and flesh him out as a character.
 However, that comes at the cost of storytelling which turns out very choppy due to numerous timeskips and focuses almost exclusively on the protagonist, leaving very little room for other characters, action, historical background and everything else...
 See full review

-This music video is certainly among the least known fruits of cooperation between Mamoru Oshii and Kenji Kawai.
-As it turned out after some research I did, the movie has a rather complicated background; however, the topics and the message aren't clearly stated as the anime is rather abstract & open for interpretations - there isn't a story in a typical sense, though a story can be inferred.
+This movie is certainly among the least known fruits of cooperation between director Mamoru Oshii and composer Kenji Kawai.
+Just like most Oshii's works, the movie seems to have a rather complex thematic background.
+However, the topics and the message aren't clearly stated, as the anime is very abstract and open for interpretations - there isn't a story in a typical sense, although the story can be inferred.

-First, the seeds of life are brought to some planet by powerful aliens, who are like gods to that world, and we see them standing in the forest.
-Then 3 acts go, each with its own musical theme: they...
+First, the seeds of life are brought to Earth with meteorites crashing into water, and we see several creatures similar to pagan gods standing silently in the forest.
+Then 3 acts go...
 See full review

 A part of Studio 4°C's Sweat Punch anthology, Higan is a six minute short directed by Yasushi Muraki that tells a story about a man dying in a hospital and the last visions he has, where he and his comrades ride mechas in the night forest and fight against some tanks.
 The whole thing may be perceived as a tale about horrors of war or an unusual allegory of life & struggle against death, which makes the OVA serious to the core and pretty interesting for its mature themes.